Strasburg Rail Road: History

-In 1926, the Strasburg Rail Road purchased a 20 ST, gasoline-powered, Plymouth switcher—the only locomotive that was ever built specifically for the Strasburg Rail Road.
-By 1958, the railroad fell on hard-times from cumulative effect of years of declining freight business and infrequent runs, damage caused by Hurricane Hazel and inspectors from the Interstate Commerce Commission's lack of approval for operation of the Plymouth locomotive.
+In 1926, the Strasburg Rail Road purchased a 20 ST, gasoline-powered, Plymouth switcher locomotive — the only locomotive that was ever built specifically for the Strasburg Rail Road.
+By 1958, the railroad fell on hard times from the cumulative effect of years of declining freight business and infrequent runs, damage caused by Hurricane Hazel, and lack of approval for operation of the Plymouth locomotive by inspectors from the Interstate Commerce Commission.

 Upon the death of Bryson Homsher, the Homsher estate filed for abandonment with the Pennsylvania Public Utility Commission.
-Hearing of the potential abandonment, an effort to purchase and save the railroad was organized by Henry K. Long and Donald E. L. Hallock, both railfans from Lancaster.
-They organized a small, non-profit group to purchase the railroad.
+Learning of the potential abandonment, an effort to purchase and save the railroad was organized by railfans from Lancaster Henry K. Long and Donald E. L. Hallock.
+They organized a small non-profit group to purchase the railroad.
 After the better part of a year of hard work, the purchase was completed on November 1, 1958.
-The following week, on November 8, the first carload of revenue freight was hauled to what was then the only customer, a mill in Strasburg.
+A week later, the first carload of revenue freight was hauled to what was then the only customer, a mill in Strasburg.

-Tourist excursion service began on January 4, 1959, and their first steam locomotive arrived the following year in June 1960.
+Tourist excursion service began on January 4, 1959, and the first steam locomotive arrived in June the following year.

+Today, the line carries passengers on a 45-minute round-trip journey from East Strasburg to Leaman Place Junction through nearly 2,500 acre in southeastern Lancaster County.
+A percentage of each train ticket's revenue is contributed to the Lancaster Farmland Trust.